erioh/questions_and_answers/README.md

 # Question-Answer Generator for Llama Fine-tuning

-This application generates question-answer pairs from text input using either OpenAI's GPT or Ollama's Llama model.
+A web application that generates question-answer pairs from text input using either OpenAI's GPT or Ollama's Llama model.
 The generated pairs are formatted in a way that's suitable for fine-tuning Llama models.

 ## Features

+- Web-based interface for easy interaction
 - Generate question-answer pairs from text input
 - Support for both OpenAI GPT and Ollama APIs
-- Configurable generation parameters
+- Configurable number of questions
 - JSON output format suitable for fine-tuning
-- Command-line interface
+- Download generated QA pairs as JSON
+- Modern, responsive UI with loading indicators

 ## Setup